rbgvictoria/keybase-redevelopment/source/docs/processing-keys.md

 `$inKey-groupBy('subkey')` also works when the 'subkey' key is absent from all items in the collection, so it might be a good idea to do this for all imported files no matter if there is a 'subkey' column or not.
-Then the key has sub-keys if the `$inKeys` collection has more than one item and you find the subkeys using:
+Then the key has subkeys if the `$inKeys` collection has more than one item and you find the subkeys using:

 ```php